thesmart/repro-assert-rejects-name/README.md

 # repro-assert-rejects-name

-Reproduce a bug in `assert.rejects`
+Reproduces a bug in `assert.rejects` where the `name` test doesn't respect the constructor name for subcasses of Error.